lelloc/doc-admin/content/communication-notifications/email-addresses.rst

 Manage Email Addresses
 ----------------------

-To add an email addresses:
+To add an email address:

 1. Click on the *Add System Address* button in the left sidebar.
 2. Fill in the required fields.